 Finally, in addition to the research objectives and research questions, the author proposed two research hypotheses related to the development of the final strategic framework and maturity model and conducted research steps that supported both hypotheses.
 The research hodogram in Figure 12 briefly presents all of the research methods used in the five-step process of the design of the strategic framework and the maturity model: 1) Identify a need or new opportunity, 2) Define the scope, 3) Design the model, 4) Evaluate the design and 5) Reflect the evolution.
-It can be percieved that, within each step, research methods related to both rigor and relevance were used.
-The detailed elaboration of the methods used in the development of the model, presented in Chapter 6, explains the usage of the methods in detail and supports the first hypothesis:
+It can be percieved that, within each step, research methods used in the development of the model, presented in Chapter 6, explains the usage of the methods in detail and supports the first hypothesis: